bob01/etx-presets-rotorflight/README.md

 - - 1_motor_esc_gov_on.txt or 1_motor_esc_gov_off.txt
   - 1_motor_esc_halfduplex.txt (skip if NOT using an ESC with bidirectional telemetry)
 - load the '2_filters_400/700' that best suits your model size
-- load the '3_servos_' that's closest to your hardware
+- load the '3_servos_' that's closest to your hardware- save
+![image](https://github.com/bob01/etx-presets-rotorflight/assets/4014433/8e93d0f8-2a16-4cc3-b7f8-a7dd3c87537a)
+![image](https://github.com/bob01/etx-presets-rotorflight/assets/4014433/afc8737a-1413-48ae-a0eb-4daa3916daa3)
+![image](https://github.com/bob01/etx-presets-rotorflight/assets/4014433/2e7da4a3-c10e-46b4-b7eb-9dbc273b8e45)
+### Done.

+### Optional
 - (optional) load '4_profile_' for conservative but lively profile that we use as our starting point - headspeeds 1600, 1850, 2100rpm
 - (optional) load '5_rates_race_med.txt' for a medium rate feel.
 We prefer the familiar Rate/Expo RACEFLIGHT parameters.
 ACTUAL rates were confusing to most.
 Note - if using RACEFLIGHT rates always leave the Acro+ parameter set to 0.
-![image](https://github.com/bob01/etx-presets-rotorflight/assets/4014433/8e93d0f8-2a16-4cc3-b7f8-a7dd3c87537a)
-![image](https://github.com/bob01/etx-presets-rotorflight/assets/4014433/afc8737a-1413-48ae-a0eb-4daa3916daa3)
-![image](https://github.com/bob01/etx-presets-rotorflight/assets/4014433/2e7da4a3-c10e-46b4-b7eb-9dbc273b8e45)
-### Done.

 ## From this point setup is more or less like any other FBL